Directional Textual Inversion for Personalized Text-to-Image Generation: Experiments

 \para{Datasets.} For subject personalization, we employed all reference images from the DreamBooth dataset~\citep{ruiz_dreambooth_2023}.
 Additional experiments on stylization and face personalization are presented in Appendix~\ref{app:applications}, utilizing StyleDrop~\citep{sohn2023styledrop} and images from FFHQ~\citep{karras2019style}.
 We evaluated all methods using 40 prompts, comprising the complete set of prompts from the DreamBooth dataset supplemented with 10 additional complex prompts.

-\para{Models.} Unless otherwise specified, we employed Stable Diffusion XL (SDXL)~\citep{podell_sdxl_2024} as our primary model due to its superior performance and widespread adoption in concurrent research.
-To demonstrate DTI's applicability to more recent architectures, we conducted additional experiments on SANA 1.5~\citep{xie2024sana}, which employs Gemma~\citep{team2024gemma} as the text encoder and DiT~\citep{peebles2023scalable} as the image generator.
+\para{Models.} Unless otherwise specified, we employed Stable Diffusion XL (SDXL)~\citep{podell_sdxl_2024} as our primary model due to its superior performance and widespread adoption in recent literature.
+To demonstrate DTI's applicability to more recent architectures, we conducted additional experiments on SANA 1.5~\citep{xie2025sana}, which employs Gemma~\citep{team2024gemma} as the text encoder and DiT~\citep{peebles2023scalable} as the image generator.

 \para{Baselines.} Our method extends Textual Inversion (TI)~\citep{gal_image_2023}, serving as our primary baseline for direct comparison.
 We additionally evaluate against CrossInit~\citep{pang2024cross}, an enhanced TI variant that incorporates specialized initialization and regularization techniques.
 Comprehensive comparisons with additional baselines, including P+~\citep{voynov_p_2023}, NeTI~\citep{alaluf2023neural}, CoRe~\citep{wu2025core}, and DCO~\citep{lee_direct_2024} are provided in Appendix~\ref{app:baselines}.